The Home of Tibetan Buddhist Texts in Translation

 If the mirror of mind is wiped clean, time and again,

-And uncluttered with objects and circumstances,
+And uncluttered with objects or circumstances,

 Study, reflection and meditation present a clear impression,